 Follow Val Holmes on Facebook

-Val Holmes did her foundation course at Gloscat in the late 1970’s, followed by a degree in Embroidery at Manchester Polytechnic (now Manchester Metropolitan University).
-Where she attained a 2:1 BA honours degree with mentions for her thesis.
-A further year was spent in the Fine Art department at Coventry Polytechnic.
+Val Holmes did her foundation course at Gloscat at the end of the 70’s, followed by a BA(hons) in Embroidery at Manchester School of Art (1979-1982) at what is now Manchester Metropolitan University.
+Followed on by a year in the fine art department of Coventry Polytechnic.

 Val drawing at Les Sables d’Olonne